ycho62/CodingExercisesWk2/README.md

 - For loop from 100 to 5 by 5
 - Sum Integers from 9 to 17, print sum
-- Find smallest integer in an array
+- Find and print the smallest integer in an array a = [9, 5, 6, 3, 8, 2, 4];
 - Find largest integer in an array
-- Find and print index of first true element in an array of booleans
+- Find and print index of first true element in an array of booleans a = [false, false, false, true, false];
-- Find and print index of first true element in an array of booleans (use a while loop)
+- Find and print index of first true element in an array of booleans (must use a while loop)
 - add 5 to every element of an array of integers
 - divide each element of a double array by 1.3
-- raise each element of a double array to it's 3rd power and subtract the original element's value by the value divided by 3.0
+- raise each element of a double array to it's 3rd power and subtract the original element's value by the value divided by 3.0 a = [1.3, 5.4, 6.1, 1.0, 9.2];
 - zero out a 4 by 6 integer array
 - multiply each element of a 5 by 5 array of integers by 7
 - create a method that takes a 5 by 5 array and produces a 5 by 5 array of booleans. each element in the result should be true if the value in the argument array is even, else it's false.